 01 Apr Dealing With Judgement

 As we trot down the center line we are paying someone to judge us.
 It’s part of the sport we are in and we pay for that judgment.
 However, the other part of this sport and life is being judged by those people whose opinion we haven’t asked for and often it’s this part that can lead to negativity and a loss of enjoyment in something you actually really love.

 As humans its natural to observe and pass an opinion on what you are observing, this is judging to some degree.
 Now this opinion you have could be negatively wired or positively wired.
 Now sorry to be the bearer of bad news, but often part of your fear of what others are thinking about you is actually because of how you are judging/observing others.

-Dressage is a judgmental sport, it’s what its about.
+Dressage is a judgmental sport, it’s what it’s about.
 But instead of us as competitors being the judges, let’s leave this to the actual judges and let us riders be the cheerleaders instead.
-Lets make it a positive and supportive sport to be involved with and if you feel its not currently, remember its starts with you.
-When we stop to focus on our own thought patterns we can notice our own judgements happening, then when we recognise this behaviour in ourselves we can begin to let go of the worry of what others think.
+Let’s make it a positive and supportive sport to be involved with and if you feel it’s not currently, remember it starts with you.
+When we stop to focus on our own thought patterns we can notice our own judgments happening, then when we recognize this behavior in ourselves we can begin to let go of the worry of what others think.

 The more you work on this, the stronger it will get and the more you will notice how this sport can actually be filled with amazing, generous, hardworking and awesome people.